Latest Release: v0.1.10

 The local installation works for Linux, Windows, and MacOS, and it is the easiest way to run the agents with small cases.
 If you plan to run larger cases, e.g., wing aero-structural optimization, you need to install the agents on an HPC.

 Step 1.
-Install a LLM client
+Install an LLM client

 Step 2.
-Install VSCode
+Install VS Code

 Step 3.
 Install Docker Desktop